danielbodnar/awesome-stars/README.md

 - [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
 Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what
 - [bach-sh/bach](https://github.com/bach-sh/bach) - Bach Testing Framework
-- [socketsupply/socket](https://github.com/socketsupply/socket) - A cross-platform runtime for Web developers to build desktop & mobile apps for any OS using any frontend library.
 - [Savory/Danet](https://github.com/Savory/Danet) - The most mature backend framework for Deno.
 Create awesome HTTP and WebSocket server as well as KVQueue workers !
 - [danielgtaylor/huma](https://github.com/danielgtaylor/huma) - Huma REST/HTTP API Framework for Golang with OpenAPI 3.1
 - [google-ai-edge/mediapipe](https://github.com/google-ai-edge/mediapipe) - Cross-platform, customizable ML solutions for live and streaming media.